genevievebrooks/OWASP-juice-shop-solutions/README.md

  "quantity":1
 }
 ```
-Replace the `id` with that of the Christmas Special and then repeat the request:
+Replace the `ProductId` with that of the Christmas Special and then repeat the request:
 ```
 {
  "ProductId":10,